RobMeades/ioc-client/README.md

 `tmpfs    /var/log           rw       defaults,noatime,nosuid,mode=0755,size=50m           0       0`

-It's probably not a good idea to leave it this way though as your SD card will get hammered.
+It's probably not a good idea to leave it this way though as it will hammer your SD card.

 ## Making Sure The Modem Device Appears